Saturday, December 8, 2018

 BOB LARKIN: The Quintessential Illustrator

 Slade's Marauder was published by Bantam in 1981 and it featured one of Larkin's finest nautical paintings on its cover.
 Barrington's Women came out two years later and it featured one of Bob's now practically patented fiery explosions.
 The author of these thrillers is actually Tony Williamson (1932- 1991), writing under the pseudonym Steven Cade.
-Willamson was a prolific British television writer who also published novels under his own name, but is mostly remembered for being the primary script writer on the 1960's television series The Avengers during its classic Emma Peel years.
+Willamson was a prolific British television writer who also published novels under his own name, but is mostly remembered for being the primary script writer on the 1960's television series The Avengers during its classic Emma Peel run.

 Here's an example of a historical based action scene painted by Larkin for Manor Books in 1977.
 Leslie Turner White's 1943 novel Look Away, Look Away was based on real accounts of Southerners fleeing to Brazil to escape the aftermath of losing the Civil War.
 Interestingly, descendants of this "lost colony of the Confederacy", who liken themselves as Confederados, hold an annual festival in Santa Barbara d'Oeste, a small town in Brazil's Sao Paolo State, to celebrate their unusual heritage.
-As one might expect with such a gathering the most popular food served is fried chicken and buttermilk biscuits.
+As one might expect with such a gathering, the most popular food served is fried chicken and buttermilk biscuits.

-"Dan Beals, the ruggedly virile pilot of The Southern Belle, loved two women...and to sensually complicate his life, they both loved him.
+'Dan Beals, the ruggedly virile pilot of The Southern Belle, loved two women...and to sensually complicate his life, they both loved him.
 One was Sina, the petulant, lean-limbed river girl he had grown up with.
 The other, from a far different social class was Nadine, provocative, sensual, and rich.
 Her aristocratic beauty and influence offered Dan a glittering world few 'river-rats' ever entered.
 When The Southern Belle put to sea, headed for Brazil both Sina and Nadine were aboard.
-The inevitable jealousy, and conflict of passions sparked, and flamed, and burst into one soul tormenting explosion."
+The inevitable jealousy, and conflict of passions sparked, and flamed, and burst into one soul tormenting explosion.'

 The Latigo Series by Dean Owen (a pseudonym of Dudley Dean McGaughey), might just be Larkin's first pony ride when it comes to producing actual western cover art.
 As of yet I haven't found anything preceding Trackdown, or the other three books in the series that Bob produced covers for which were all published by Fawcett's Popular Library line between March, 1981, and March, 1982.
-The series is actually based on the comic strip of the same name by cartoonist Stan Lynde that was syndicated in newspapers between 1979 and 1983.
+The adult series is actually based on the comic strip of the same name by cartoonist Stan Lynde that was syndicated in newspapers between 1979 and 1983.

 CLICK ON IMAGE TO ENLARGE